Supervisory Loan Specialist

 This position is located in the Office of Capital Access in one of the following: Citrus Heights, CA; Fresno, CA; Little Rock, AR; Herndon, VA or Hazard, KY.

 Appointment type - Temporary - 1 year

-Financial Management: Responsible for servicing liquidating and purchasing 7a & 504 business loans.
+Financial Management: Responsible for servicing liquidating and purchasing 7a and 504 business loans.
 Analyzes problem Center trends, workloads, and recommends or initiates appropriate action.
 Plans, develops, coordinates and evaluates the servicing liquidation and purchasing activities of the Center's portfolio.
 Reviews, analyzes and approves 327/loan transaction records for assigned team.
 Assists specialists with the handling of extremely complex and/or difficult loan problems.

 Fostering Relationships: Maintains good working relationships with other supervisors, team leaders, attorneys, lenders, other program offices, borrowers and 3rd parties.
 Explains policy regarding SBA regulations as well as Center policies and procedures.
-Handles difficult and challenging discussions with team members as well as other SBA offices, lenders, borrowers & other 3rd parties.
+Handles difficult and challenging discussions with team members as well as other SBA offices, lenders, borrowers and other 3rd parties.

 GS-13: One year of specialized experience, equivalent to the GS-12 grade level in the Federal service, obtained in either the private or public sector: includes In-depth analysis of obligator's financial statements and earning potential of a variety of business enterprises to make recommendations for residential and commercial/business loan applications or servicing/liquidation actions, including a thorough working knowledge of a variety of collateral, business types, loan program and general economic conditions; AND Leading a team or managing an office of loan officers/specialists in business/residential loan programs including but not limited to servicing, collections, and/or loan liquidation.
 This experience must be clearly documented in your resume.